-Mental Health Access Team - The entry point for County mental health services, providing Sacramento County residents referrals or linkage to authorized specialty mental health services.
+Mental Health Access Team - The entry point for County mental health services, a Behavioral Health Services (BHS) team of licensed mental health professionals provide Sacramento County residents referrals and/or linkage to authorized specialty mental health services.
 They determine eligibility for services based on referral information and by conducting a brief phone screening in the individual's primary language.
 Individuals, caregivers, schools, medical providers, and other concerned adults can refer to the Access Team via phone, fax or US mail.

-- The Mental Health Access Team will determine the level of service needed and link the individual with a culturally and linguistically appropriate provider.
+The Mental Health Access Team will determine the level of service needed and link the individual with a culturally and linguistically appropriate provider.
 In accordance with confidentiality regulations, the Mental Health Access Team will inform the referring party that the individual has been linked with a provider agency.
-The Sacramento County contracted provider will contact the individual and/or caregiver to set up an appointment after the Access Team has authorized services. - o Available Services: ◆ Crisis intervention ◆ Mental health assessments ◆ Therapy and/or rehabilitation services ◆ Intensive Home Based Services ◆ Skills building and support groups ◆ Case management ◆ Intensive Care coordination ◆ Linkage to housing services ◆ Linkage to community resources ◆ Medication support ◆ Early Childhood Mental Health ◆ Services for Youth with coexisting Mental Health and Alcohol/Substance Abuse Disorders
+The Sacramento County contracted provider will contact the individual and/or caregiver to set up an appointment after the Access Team has authorized services.

+Available Services: • Crisis intervention • Mental health assessments • Therapy and/or rehabilitation services • Intensive Home Based Services • Skills building and support groups • Case management • Intensive Care coordination • Linkage to housing services • Linkage to community resources • Medication support • Early Childhood Mental Health • Services for Youth with coexisting Mental Health and Alcohol/Substance Abuse Disorders